CryptoNGuns/Fixer/README.md

 # Fixer.cy - my side business webpage source code

-# Why I share it to you?
+ Q:Why I share it to you?
-# I am sharing it to my potential PRIMARY business partners to let them know how much I know xD
+ A:I am sharing it to my potential PRIMARY business partners to let them know how much I know xD

 # Prerequisites: